Caitlin Foord: Early life

 Raised with her sister Jamie by their mother Simone in Shellharbour, a suburb 100 kilometres south of Sydney in the Illawarra region of New South Wales, Foord attended Illawarra Sports High School.
 Her mother would frequently drive Foord three-four hours round-trip to Sydney for training and games: "She'd pick me up straight after school and drive me to Sydney Olympic Park and back four times a week for training – and again on the weekend for a game."
 Her sister Jamie recommended to their mother to let Caitlin try football after seeing her play on the playground at school with boys.
 "She was just doing so many sports.
 We took her down and signed her up for the Warilla Wanderers ...
 I think in the first game she scored six goals."
-Foord was the only member of her family to play football.
+Foord is the only member of her family to play football.

 Foord played for local teams Illawarra Stingrays and the Sutherland Sharks before spending some time at the New South Wales Institute of Sport.
 In 2009, she was named Junior Sports Star of the Year at the Shellharbour Sports Awards.
 She also played futsal for the NSW Under 13 team who competed in the Australian Championships in Canberra.
 At age 13, she earned her first cap for Australia's under-17 national team.

-Foord is also a fan of the National Rugby League (NRL).